mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 1. putting the kinematical differential equations in explicit form
 2. putting the dynamical differential equations in explicit form
-3. solving the dependent generalized speeds in terms of the indepdent generalised speeds
+3. solving the dependent generalized speeds in terms of the independent generalised speeds

-If these equations are symbolic, it is impossible to determine a zero-pivot in Gaussian elimination and the solutions can easily aquire divide-by-zero operattions for ranges of numerical values for the variables involved.
+If these equations are symbolic, it is impossible to determine a zero-pivot in Gaussian elimination and the solutions can easily acquire divide-by-zero operations for ranges of numerical values for the variables involved.

-There are two ways to deal with this 1) only do these solves numerically and 2) ensure there are no zero-divisions with careful choice of algorthm or variable choice.
+There are two ways to deal with this 1) only do these solves numerically and 2) ensure there are no zero-divisions with careful choice of algorithm or variable choice.
 1. is easy to manage if you set q' = u.

 In ?2014?, we switched to using ``LUsolve()`` for all of these linear solves,